How To Create A To Do List In WordPress

 Show Deadline

-If enabled (‘Yes’), you can specify deadlines for your to-do items …
+If enabled, you will be able to specify deadlines for your to-do tasks …

 Show Progress